stgm/scientific-programming-1/21 Integrals/60 Extra/10 Extra.md

 ### Mathematical intermezzo: complex numbers

-To get a better understanding of the maths behind a fractal, we must first introduce a new mathematical concept: *complex numbers*.
+To get a better understanding of the math behind a fractal, we must first introduce a new mathematical concept: *complex numbers*.

-Complex numbers maintain a special place in maths and can be found in many subject in mathematics as well as physics.
+Complex numbers maintain a special place in math and can be found in many subject in mathematics as well as physics.
 During the lectures you'll get to see many more characteristics, but here we introduce the bare minimum.

    - definition: we define $$ i = \sqrt{-1}$$